christie888/christie888.github.io/_pages/about.md

 ## 👤 About Me
 ---
 My name is  Hangli Ge (葛杭丽 | 葛杭麗).
-I am currently a Project Lecturer at the University of Tokyo.
+I am currently a Project Associate Professor at the University of Tokyo.
 My research topics include ubiquitous computing, IoT, signal processing, spatio-temporal big data, knowledge graph, especially in the fields of smart city, traffic optimization, urban resillience, etc. I also have R&D experience in the telecommunication industry.
 #### 🎓 Doctor of Information studies, Interdisciplinary Information studies, The University of Tokyo in 2019 <br>  5-years Graduate Program for Social ICT Global Creative Leaders, The University of Tokyo in 2019  <br>📍 Current Affiliation: Interfaculty Initiative in Information Studies, The University of Tokyo

 ---